A few months ago, I started noticing something strange on my own website.

 Not all traffic is equal.

 AI Overviews can summarize text.
+But they cannot fully replace your own assets.

 - your own screenshots